Byghtai/portal.byght.io/S3_CORS_TROUBLESHOOTING.md

 - Verify S3_ENDPOINT in environment variables
 - Temporarily bypass CDN if using one

-#### Issue: Proxy upload fails for small files
+#### Issue: Direct upload fails for any file size
 **Possible Causes:**
-- File actually larger than reported
+- CORS not properly configured on S3 bucket
 - Network timeout for slow connections
-- Netlify Function timeout (30 seconds)
+- S3 endpoint configuration issues

 **Solutions:**
+- Verify CORS configuration is applied correctly
-- Check actual file size in browser
+- Check S3 endpoint and credentials
 - Retry upload
 - Consider chunked upload for very slow connections